Liberty X

-Liberty X (originally called Liberty) are a British-Irish group originally consisting of Michelle Heaton, Tony Lundon, Kevin Simm, Jessica Taylor and Kelli Young.
+Liberty X (originally called Liberty) are a British girl group consisting of Michelle Heaton, Jessica Taylor and Kelli Young.
+The group's best-known line-up also included Tony Lundon and Kevin Simm.

 The group was formed by the five finalists of the 2001 ITV talent show Popstars who failed to make it into the winning group Hear'Say.
 The group released their debut album, Thinking It Over, on 27 May 2002 which featured their biggest single "Just a Little", which gave them international success.
 They released their second studio album Being Somebody a year later on 3 November 2003, although not matching the success of their debut.
 Following disappointing sales, the group were dropped and later signed with Virgin, released a final studio album X on 10 October 2005 and disbanded in 2007.
-Liberty X went on to achieve ten consecutive UK Top 20 singles, and various charting singles worldwide, leading to greater commercial success than Hear'Say.
+Liberty X went on to achieve ten consecutive UK top 20 singles, and various charting singles worldwide, leading to greater commercial success than Hear'Say.
+In 2013, the original line up toured until 2014.

-In 2013 Liberty X returned for the ITV2 documentary series The Big Reunion and toured until 2014.
-Since 2017, Heaton, Taylor and Young have performed as a girls trio.

 History

 2000–2001: Popstars, formation and name change

 While the five winning contestants of Popstars formed Hear'Say, the five runner-up contestants—Michelle Heaton, Tony Lundon, Kevin Simm, Jessica Taylor and Kelli Young—formed the group Liberty.
 The name Liberty was chosen to reflect the freedom the members experienced following their participation in Popstars.
 Amidst pejorative media commentary (including the term "Flopstars"), the act signed a multi-million-pound record contract with Richard Branson's independent record label, V2 Records.

-Shortly after forming, Liberty received a legal challenge in the UK High Court from a funk R&B band, also called "Liberty", who achieved success in the 1990s, including being awarded Capital Radio Band of the Year, playing Wembley Arena, European tours and the release of albums in the USA, Europe and UK.
+Shortly after forming, Liberty received a legal challenge in the UK High Court from a funk R&B band, also called "Liberty", who achieved success in the 1990s, including being awarded Capital Radio Band of the Year, playing Wembley Arena, European tours and the release of albums in the US, Europe and UK.
 The original Liberty claimed that the newly formed Liberty was taking advantage of the goodwill that had been created by the former's success (known in English law as the "tort of passing off").
 The final judgment was in favour of the funk R&B band and the ex-Popstars then asked readers of UK tabloid newspaper The Sun to suggest a new name.
 The winning name was "X Liberty", but the group used the entry as the basis for the official title, Liberty X.